anacweeks/anacweeks.github.io/_pages/inprogress.md

 nav_order: 4
 ---

 "Strategic Inclusion Without Transformation: How Populist Radical Right Parties Engage with Women’s Interests."
-Accepted, Comparative Political Studies (with Bonnie Meguid, Miki Kittilson, and Hilde Coffé).
+Forthcoming, Comparative Political Studies (with Bonnie Meguid, Miki Kittilson, and Hilde Coffé).

 "Take a Load Off?
 Not for Mothers: Gender, Cognitive Labor, and the Limits of Time and Money."
 Accepted, Socius (with Helen Kowalewska and Leah Ruppanner.)
 SSRN [preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5240237).